FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 ...
 ```

-Note that your web browser does the same, albeit with a few different headers for end-to-end compression and browser informat (URL_TO_INSERT_TERM_1859 https://fairsharing.org/search?recordType=model_and_format) ion for webpage optimization.
+Note that your web browser does the same, albeit with a few different headers for end-to-end compression and browser information for webpage optimization.

 ```bash
 > GET https://www.metabolomicsworkbench.org/rest/study/study_id/ST/available HTTP/1.1